octue/octue-sdk-python/docs/source/dataset.rst

 Get dataset hashes
 ------------------
-File hashes guarantee you have the right dataset and ensure data consistency.
-Getting the hash of datasets is simple:
+Make your analysis reproducible: guarantee a dataset contains exactly the same data by checking its hash.

 .. code-block:: python